JadKhalil/TasteHub/README.md

 ### Things to know for backend development
 ###### Some things needs to be hard coded if you want to deploy a backend on YOUR AWS account.

 - In AWS Parameter Store, you must manually create a `/tastehub/cloudinary-key` with Cloudinary API Secret Key stored as SecureString.
-We don't want to include this sensitive data in our lambda functions so it needs to be done
+We don't want to include this sensitive data in our lambda functions so this needs to be manually done.
-- In the Terraform configuration file, `main.tf`, the aws_iam_policy must also be hard coded depedning on the user.
+- In the Terraform configuration file, `main.tf`, the aws_iam_policy must also be hard coded depending on the user.
 The random string of numbers below is your IAM Account ID.

     - `"arn:aws:ssm:ca-central-1:228775797536:parameter/tastehub/"`